-The seat and knees are made from Cordura, so they won't be shredded after your first tumble, while the softshell material has plenty of flex built in to move with you on the bike.
-At the bottom, an elastic cuff prevents the tapered leg from creeping up as you pedal while a ratchet buckle and zippered fly keeps them from falling down as you descend.
+The seat and knees are made from Cordura, so they won't be shredded after your first tumble while the softshell material has plenty of flex built in to move with you on the bike.
+At the bottom, an elastic cuff prevents the tapered leg from creeping up as you pedal while a ratchet buckle and zippered fly keep them from falling down as you descend.

-Fox didn't add any extra abrasion-resistant material, or double reinforced panels on high-wear areas, however, the company did give the trousers a C6 eco-friendly DWR treatment to allow them to shrug off splashes and light rain.
+Fox didn't add any extra abrasion-resistant material, or double-reinforced panels on high-wear areas, however, the company did give the pants a C6 eco-friendly DWR treatment to allow them to shrug off splashes and light rain.
 At the top, there is a ratchet-style closure that combines with a silicon band that runs the entire circumference of the waistband to keep your pants up — even when the pockets are loaded.